slevithan/regex/README.md

 ```

 > [!NOTE]
 > Flag <kbd>n</kbd> is based on .NET, C++, PCRE, Perl, and XRegExp, which share the <kbd>n</kbd> flag letter but call it *explicit capture*, *no auto capture*, or *nosubs*.
-In `regex`, flag <kbd>n</kbd> also prevents using numbered backreferences to refer to named groups in the outer regex, which follows the behavior of C++ (Ruby also always prevents this, despite not having flag <kbd>n</kbd>).
+In Regex+, flag <kbd>n</kbd> also prevents using numbered backreferences to refer to named groups, which follows the behavior of C++.
 Referring to named groups by number is a footgun, and the way that named groups are numbered is inconsistent across regex flavors.
+Note that Ruby regexes, despite not having flag <kbd>n</kbd>, also prevent referring to named groups by number and make `(…)` noncapturing if named groups are present.

 ## 🧩 Interpolation